themattharris/tmhOAuth/README.md

 the library can be used.
 Each example contains instructions on how to use it

 ## Change History
+0.12  Moved curl options to config
+      Added the ability for curl to follow redirects, default false 17 September 2010

 0.11  Fixed a bug in the GET requests
       17 September 2010